renovatebot/renovate/docs/usage/configuration-options.md

 Please check platform specific docs for version requirements.

-To learn how to use GitHub's Merge Queue feature with Renovate, read the [Key Concepts page, GitHub Merge Queue](./key-concepts/automerge.md#github-merge-queue) page.
+To learn how to use GitHub's Merge Queue feature with Renovate, read our [Key Concepts, Automerge, GitHub Merge Queue](./key-concepts/automerge.md#github-merge-queue) docs.

 ## platformCommit